Bikeman868/OwinFramework/OwinFramework.Middleware/readme.md

 designed so that middleware developers can support it without requiring application developers to use it.
-This is because middleware developers only have to implement the very simple `IMiddleware<T>` interface for their middleware to work with the OWIN Framework.
+This is because middleware developers only have to implement the very simple `IMiddleware<T>` interface for their middleware to work with the OWIN Framework, and implementing this interface does not change how the middleware is used for application developers that choose not to use the OWIN Framework.